 Drive time: 1 hour 18 minutes (110km)

 This was our first taste of beach life on the Great Ocean Road and it was beautiful.
-We cooked dinner out the back of the van by the beach as sun set and the surfers went in to catch their last wave.
+We cooked dinner out the back of the van by the beach as the sun set and the surfers went in to catch their last wave.

-From here we hadn’t booked accommodation and had been told it’s a bit risk-ay to park up in the Torquay area.
+From here we hadn’t booked accommodation and had been told it’s a bit risky to park up in the Torquay area.
 The council are hot on the fines.
-Add in the fact our van was extremely obvious it was a camper – we would have been silly to risk it.
+Add in the fact our van was extremely obvious it was a camper, and we would have been silly to risk it.
 Campsites were closed by this point but we found Bells Beach Backpackers on the main road which is a hostel with space out the back for campers to park up.
 Operating on a cash only basis, we handed over $30 and secured our van in the back of the property with access to the hostel kitchen showers and bathrooms.
 Perfect!

 - Overnight in Torquay at Bells Backpackers

-Notes: Free WIFI
+Notes: Free WiFi

-- Drive via Bells beach to Point Roadknight Beach (near Anglesea) and cook up breakfast
+- Drive via Bells Beach to Point Roadknight Beach (near Anglesea) and cook up breakfast

 - There’s a cute little coffee on Point Roadknight beach called ‘Point Roadknight Kiosk’ – you won’t miss it.
 It’s got gorgeous pink doors and wooden decor – super instagrammable and unreal coffee!